Having it all: Life as a Working Mother and Author

 Shawna’s novels can be purchased on her website or on Amazon.

-Category: African American Women Writers, Being a Writer, Contemporary Women Writers, On Writing, US American Women Writers, Women and Family, Women and Friendships, Women and Work, Women and Writing, Women Writing Fiction, Women Writing Non-Fiction, Writing with Children
+Category: African American Women Writers, Being a Writer, Contemporary Women Writers, On Writing, US American Women Writers, Women Writing Fiction, Women Writing Non-Fiction

 Thank you for your article.
 Ticking all the boxes in life is a really hard task!
 I don’t think I know any woman, in fact any person, who can say they’ve found the perfect balance.
 I commend your success in what you’ve achieved.
 I think all we can do is say yes to what we must do, and want to do, and like you say, learn to say no.